DoubleBite/Bert-for-WorldTree/README.md

 This repository implement a BERT-based QA model for the multiple choice science questions in the [WorldTree corpus](http://cognitiveai.org/explanationbank/).

-Note that the model only handles the input consisting of **question and choice pairs** right now (without considering the supporting facts retrieved by IR modules).
+Note that the model only handles the input consisting of **question-choice pairs** right now (without considering the supporting facts retrieved by IR modules).

 |                 | Accuracy      |